Intake

+Hydroelectric systems and dams

+The intake or inlet is a structure that controls water flow, or an enclosed pipe that delivers water to hydro turbines and sewerage systems.

 Automobile engine intakes

 Early automobile intake systems were simple air inlets connected directly to carburetors.
 The first air filter was implemented on the 1915 Packard Twin Six.

 The modern automobile air intake system has three main parts, an air filter, mass flow sensor, and throttle body.
-Some modern intake systems can be highly complex, and often include specially-designed intake manifolds to optimally distribute air and air/fuel mixture to each cylinder.
+Some modern intake systems can be highly complex, and often include specially designed intake manifolds to optimally distribute air and air/fuel mixture to each cylinder.
 Many cars today now include a silencer to minimize the noise entering the cabin.
 Silencers impede airflow and create turbulence which reduce total power, so performance enthusiasts often remove them.

 All the above is usually accomplished by flow testing on a flow bench in the port design stage.
 Cars with turbochargers or superchargers which provide pressurized air to the engine usually have highly refined intake systems to improve performance dramatically.

-Production cars have specific-length air intakes to cause the air to vibrate and buffet at a specific frequency to assist airflow into the combustion chamber.
+Production cars have specific-length air intakes to cause the air to resonate at a specific frequency to assist airflow into the combustion chamber.
 Aftermarket companies for cars have introduced larger throttle bodies and air filters to decrease restriction of flow at the cost of changing the harmonics of the air intake for a small net increase in power or torque.